paliarush/magento2-vagrant-for-developers/README.md

         cd vagrant-magento
         vagrant up
         ```
+ 1. Add corresponding record to your `hosts` file on the host machine:

+    ```
+    192.168.10.11 magento2.vagrant
+    ```
- 1. At some point you will be prompted to [set up synchronization with PHP Storm](docs/phpstorm-configuration.md)
+ 1. After the installation is complete, [set up synchronization with PHP Storm](docs/phpstorm-configuration.md)

 ###To reinstall Magento
 To save some time and get clear Magento installation, you can skip installation of software like web server or php.